Project-Counter/cop5/source/03-specifications/03-counter-report-common-attributes-and-elements.rst

 Access Methods
 """"""""""""""

-In order to track content usage that was accessed for the purpose of text and data mining (TDM) and to keep that usage separate from normal usage, R5 introduced the Access_Method attribute, with values of Regular and TDM.
+In order to track content usage accessed for the purpose of text and data mining (TDM) and to keep that usage separate from normal usage, R5 introduced the Access_Method attribute, with values of Regular and TDM.
 The table below lists the Access_Methods and the Host_Types and reports they apply to.

 Table 3.v (below): List of Access_Method Values